revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/05-Directives.md

 <div [ngClass]="{'red':false,'size20':true}">Text with Size 20px</div>

 ```
-- The `ngStyle` directive allows us to dynamically change the style of HTML element based on the expression.
+- The `ngStyle` directive allows us to dynamically change the style of the HTML element based on the expression.

 ```html
 Enter the username: <input type='text' [(ngModel)]='name'>